Maxi Schenfeld

-Maximiliano Alberto Schenfeld Bou (born 18 October 1992) is a Chilean footballer who plays as a left-back.
+Maximiliano Alberto Schenfeld Bou (born 18 October 1992) is a Chilean footballer who plays as a left-back for USL League One club Richmond Kickers and for the Harrisburg Heat in the Major Arena Soccer League.

 Career

 Youth

 As a child, Schenfeld was with Academia Kico Rojas in his birthplace, Ovalle.
 Next, he spent a year with Coquimbo Unido before moving to Argentina, where he spent time Banfield, Tigre, Platense and Ferro Carril Sud.
 He also briefly returned to Chile with Barnechea.